Best Camping Hammocks: Our 9 Top Picks Of 2023

 Secondly, be sure to leave a 10-20 pound buffer over and above the total weight calculated above.
 This is not only an act of “due diligence,” but will allow you to pile on a few pounds without having to fork out for a new “hang.”

-Here, though, is the rub: not all hammocks include a suspension system, so be sure to factor this in when weighing up the options to ensure you get value for money.
+Not all hammocks include a suspension system, so be sure to factor this in when weighing up the options to ensure you get value for money.

 Woman hanging hammock on a tree